dkackman/DynamicRestProxy/src/docfx/articles/getting-started.md

 ### Api keys

-Many REST apis require an api-key to use, typically as a paramter included on all requests.
+Many REST apis require an api-key, often as a parameter included on all requests.
 Setting it as a default parameter will ensure it is added to every request.

     var defaults = new DynamicRestClientDefaults();